slevomat/coding-standard/README.md

 However, if you prefer Yoda conditions, you can use `RequireYodaComparisonSniff`.

+#### SlevomatCodingStandard.Files.FileLength

+Disallows long files.
+This sniff provides the following settings:

+* `includeComments`: should comments be included in the count (default value is false).
+* `includeWhitespace`: shoud empty lines be included in the count (default value is false).
+* `maxLinesLength`: specifies max allowed function lines length (default value is 250).

 #### SlevomatCodingStandard.Files.LineLength

 Enforces maximum length of a single line of code.